Kataiser/tf2-rich-presence/README.md

 For making and testing changes, or simply always running the most up-to-date code.
 1. Either clone the repo or [download the source](https://github.com/Kataiser/tf2-rich-presence/archive/master.zip).
 2. Copy the entire source to another location (sorry) and put the files outside of `TF2 Rich Presence` into that folder.
-3. Extract `TF2 Rich Presence\python-3.7.9-embed-win32.zip`.
-4. Make sure the `python` and `pip` commands point to Python 3.7.x (other versions probably work too)
+3. Make sure the `python` and `pip` commands point to Python 3.7.x (other versions probably work too)
-5. Install a C compiler (see [Installing Cython](http://docs.cython.org/en/latest/src/quickstart/install.html)).
+4. Install a C compiler (see [Installing Cython](http://docs.cython.org/en/latest/src/quickstart/install.html)).
 I personally use MinGW.
-6. From within `TF2 Rich Presence`, run `pip install -r requirements.txt`.
+5. From within `TF2 Rich Presence`, run `pip install -r requirements.txt`.
-7. Either run `python build.py` to compile and build, or `python launcher.py` to launch in debug mode.
+6. Either run `python build.py` to compile and build, or `python launcher.py` to launch in debug mode.

 ## Version 2 goals
 - A GUI